 While research shows that sectoral collective bargaining is the best way to raise wages and conditions, it’s important workers have stronger rights bestowed by government too.
 We recommend a living wage to replace the minimum wage; equal rights for all workers from day one; and updates to health and safety and equality laws to bring them into the 21st century.

 Over the last few years, ‘gig’ economy employers have been hitting the headlines for flouting employment laws, but nothing seems to change.
 Why?
 Because the UK is one of the only developed economies that doesn’t have an effective agency to enforce employment law and because our court system has been weakened to the extent that one-third of workers who are successful at tribunal never receive the compensation they’re owed.

 We propose an independent Labour Inspectorate to ensure employers follow the law and greater powers for the courts.
 Penalties on law-breaking employers should also be tougher, including compensation commensurate with the losses suffered by victims, and criminal sanctions for the worst offenders.

 There is an undeniable hunger for change in the UK today, and with FTSE CEOs now earning 386 times the average worker, we should stop wondering why.
 We’re delighted the Labour Party are taking forward several of our ideas to bring about a fairer society, but we must pull together to show our support for reforms.

 Carolyn Jones is Director of the Institute of Employment Rights, and co-editor of ‘Rolling out the Manifesto for Labour Law’ with Keith Ewing and John Hendy QC.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.